ibm-cloud-docs/citrix-netscaler-vpx/hsm-csr.md

    [1] PKCS [2] FIPS 186-3 Only Primes [3] FIPS 186-3 Auxiliary Primes : 1
    ```

-   In the previous syntax, the `modulusBits` parameter indicates the length in bits of the RSA keys, while `publicExponent` defines the public exponent value to be used for the generation of the keys, and this must be set to `3`, `17` or `65537`.
+   In the previous syntax, the `modulusBits` parameter indicates the length in bits of the RSA keys, while `publicExponent` defines the public exponent value to be used for the generation of the keys. `publicExponent` must be set to `3`, `17`, or `65537`.
 The “label” keyword is used to specify a tag for it to be easily referenced and identified later.
-For more information about the other two / additional parameters check the [Utilities Reference Guide](https://public.dhe.ibm.com/cloud/bluemix/network/vpx/utilities_reference_guide.pdf){: external}.
+For more information about, the other two / extra parameters check the [Utilities Reference Guide](https://public.dhe.ibm.com/cloud/bluemix/network/vpx/utilities_reference_guide.pdf){: external}.

-3. Confirm objects were created.
+3. Confirm that objects were created.
 In VPX:

    ```sh
    root@IBMADC690867-s6dr# cmu list